 What is DevOps ?

-The DevOps movement combines the development and operations field, which has worked in a relay for many years.
-There has always been constant tension between developers who create code and IT professionals who run all of the infrastructure necessary to keep websites at peak performance without breaking down.
-Each member of these two professional circles is thought to have completely different skill sets that do not mix well together.
-Hence, they are commonly separated into their own silos.
+DevOps consists of the development and operations field, which has worked in a relay for many years.
+There has always been constant tension between developers who create code and IT professionals who run all of the infrastructure necessary to keep the performance at its peak.
+These departments traditionally do not mix well together, thus operating individually.

-The DevOps movement started in 2007 by skilled software engineers who became concerned with the state of traditional operations.
+The DevOps movement started in 2007 by skilled software engineers who became concerned with traditional operations.
 They wanted to save time and reduce efficiency gaps by separating the engineering and deployment process.
 The term DevOps is a combination of words: Development Operations.
-The engineers brought DevOps to integrate these previously disparate parts into a single source.
+DevOps integrates these previously disparate parts into a single source.
 Therefore, engineering and infrastructure work hand-in-hand in DevOps throughout the product cycle.

 How DevOps works?

 A DevOps team comprises experts from various fields collaborating to increase product development speed and quality throughout all project areas.
-It is a new way of working with lots of benefits: sending code into production can be done more efficiently, and users experience significantly shorter response times and fewer bugs than ever before!
+DevOps gives businesses a more effective way of sending code to production, significantly shorter response times, and the product being less buggy!

-Under this model, development and operations teams no longer work separately.
-Instead, the experts from each department now work together as one unified team.
-And sometimes, members possessing skills in more than one field also participate.
+Under this model, development, and operations teams no longer work separately.
+Instead, the experts from each department work together as one unified team.
+Sometimes, members possessing skills in more than one field also participate.

-Development teams use specific tools to accelerate and automate processes and increase reliability.
-The DevOps toolchain enables teams to tackle crucial fundamentals, including automation, continuous integration, collaboration, and continuous delivery.
+Development teams use specific tools to accelerate & automate processes and increase reliability.
+The DevOps toolchain enables teams to tackle crucial fundamentals, including automation, continuous integration (CI), collaboration, and continuous delivery (CD).

 The lifecycle of DevOps has 6 phases that represent processes, capabilities, and the tools required for development and operations.
 At every stage, teams communicate and collaborate for efficiency.